precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ## Experimental API for waveform iteration

-preCICE offers an experimental API for using linear interpolation on time windows.
+If we want to improve the accuracy by using waveforms, this requires an extension of the existing API, because we need a way to tell preCICE where we want to sample the waveform.
+For this purpose, preCICE offers an experimental API, which is currently only supporting a single linear interpolation along the complete time window.
 Here, `readBlockVectorData` accepts an additional argument `dt`.
 This allows us to choose the time where the interpolant should be sampled:

 ```cpp
 // stable API with constant data in time window